brunopinheirofreitas/Java/Books/Deitel Java 8/Notes.md

 ```
 /**  Comment */
 ```
-6. Classe's name: *ClassName*
+7. Classe's name: *ClassName*
-7. Variable's name: *variableNameUsedFor*
+8. Variable's name: *variableNameUsedFor*
-8. Instead of importing a class, you could just use the fullname of the method that you are intending to use, ex: java.util.Scanner instead of Scanner, when you have imported the class into the code.
+9. Instead of importing a class, you could just use the fullname of the method that you are intending to use, ex: java.util.Scanner instead of Scanner, when you have imported the class into the code.
-9. Local variables aren't initialized by default, however instance's variables are indeed initialized by default.
+10. Local variables aren't initialized by default, however instance's variables are indeed initialized by default.
-10. If you declare a default constructor in a class, the default constructor that a class have by default is overrided by the constructor created.
+11. If you declare a default constructor in a class, the default constructor that a class have by default is overrided by the constructor created.
-11. A static method can be invoked by another static method, because a static method can be invoked without a class intantiation.
+12. A static method can be invoked by another static method, because a static method can be invoked without a class intantiation.
-12. Double type is preferible than float due to its precision.
+13. Double type is preferible than float due to its precision.
+14. Break; if you want to break free of a interation.
+15. Continue; basically does nothing, just avoid a certain condition.
+16. A static method is a method that you can invoke through class_name.method.
+Hence, you don't have to creat an object of this class.
+17. You can create a static attribute, which means the attribute is common for all objects of the class.
+(IT's called Class variable, the set of static variables in a class is called 'field').
 ---

 **Java Types and operators**